imagej/imagej.github.io/_pages/scripting/jython/examples.md

 ### Visualize any number of TIFF stacks in a single composite multi-color image stack

-Suppose you have 1000 stacks of <i>Drosophila</i> fly brains, each with different neurons labeled in a single color channel.
+Suppose you have 1000 stacks of *Drosophila* fly brains, each with different neurons labeled in a single color channel.
 Suppose that you have registered all these confocal stacks.
 Were you to overlay them, you would see whether the labeled neurons overlap in 3D space or not.

 Here is a script to do that.
 First, it asks for a directory containing any number of TIF image stacks.
 It assumes all stacks have the same dimensions, and that they are all single channel (i.e. just red, or just green, etc.).
 Then, it displays a small window with a listing of many colors: red, green, blue, orange, gray, etc. Any of the hundreds of stacks in the directory can be assigned to each color channel.